EminemRain/Kaggle-Taxis/README.md

 will also output the distance of its prediction from the true answer.
 * `utils.py`: Contains various utility functions used throughout this repository.
 Also contains constants such as file names.
+* `preprocess.py`: Preprocesses data in `train.csv` to work with our regression tree algorithms and outputs the preprocessed information to `reg_test.csv`.
+* `regression.py`: Takes data from `reg_test.csv` and uses boosted learning to output predictions to `submission.csv`.
 Example use case
 ================
 Say we have our initial training set in a file called `train.csv`.
 We wish to evaluate our